secretstartups/handbook/tools-and-tips/index.html.md

 This is great when someone is speaking about something they are typing on a video call and you are not sure where they are in the document.
 1. Quickly find all action items assigned to you with a [search for `followup:actionitems`](https://drive.google.com/drive/search?q=followup:actionitems).
 1. To add additional rows to a numbered list in a Google Document, press `Return` to add additional spaces under the existing numbered list in the document, highlight those spaces, and click the numbered list icon in the formatting bar (or press `Command ⌘ + Shift + 7` on a Mac) to create a numbered list from the spaces.
 See video on [how to add more rows to a numbered list](https://www.youtube.com/watch?v=dgyttEJi-ZQ) for a quick tutorial.
 1. Type the @ sign to quickly embed today's date, other document titles, references to people etc, or even quickly access formatting without clicking anything (a menu will pop up).
-(Smart Canvas article)[https://cloud.google.com/blog/products/workspace/delivering-new-innovations-in-google-workspace-with-smart-canvas]
+[Smart Canvas article](https://cloud.google.com/blog/products/workspace/delivering-new-innovations-in-google-workspace-with-smart-canvas)
 1. Pageless docs are great for documents you don't intend to print.
-You can (switch in File > Page setup)[https://support.google.com/docs/answer/11528737].
+You can [switch in File > Page setup](https://support.google.com/docs/answer/11528737).

 See also [Live Doc Meetings](https://about.gitlab.com/company/culture/all-remote/live-doc-meetings/) for more Google Doc tips.